 In this style, we don’t care what happens inside the system.
 We only care about setting up the initial state and what the end state is.
 We are testing the behavior of the system, not the implementation.

-Suppose we have a method that evaluates string math expression like “5 * 8”.
+Suppose we have a method that evaluates string math expressions like “5 * 8”.
 In the classicist approach we could set up a test like:

 We don’t have insight into the implementation inside MathEvaluator.
 It might delegate evaluation to an advanced parser subsystem, but that’s irrelevant as we are only concerned with the end state.